 We encourage our guests to go with whatever they are feeling.
 If they feel the need to cry, then cry.
 If they feel the urge to get up and dance or even do some yoga moves, we are completely ok with this just as long as they are not disturbing the other participants.

-Towards the latter part of the ceremony, each person is brought up to sit with one of the curanderos to receive a personal healing from them, usually lasting about 15-20 minutes but sometimes longer if the person needs it.
+Towards the latter part of the ceremony, each person is brought up to sit with one of the curanderos to receive a personal healing, usually lasting about 10-15 minutes but sometimes longer if the person needs it.

 When everybody has completed their turn, we then close the ceremony and very often we will go and sit outside on the swim platform to chat about the night’s events and to gaze at the stars and connect with the beautiful jungle surroundings.